Skip to main content

 We screen every adult ADHD patient for sleep apnea using the STOP-BANG questionnaire and, when indicated, a home sleep test.
 Untreated sleep apnea can mimic or worsen ADHD.
 Treating apnea with CPAP (continuous positive airway pressure) often clears symptoms that medication never fully resolved.

-Yes, ADHD and autism spectrum traits frequently coexist, especially in adults diagnosed late.
+Yes, ADHD and autism spectrum traits frequently coexist, particularly in adults diagnosed late.
 Each has its own profile, but they share traits like sensory sensitivity, executive function differences, and rejection sensitivity.
 We evaluate both when the picture is mixed.

 ADHD affects relationships through forgotten anniversaries, half-finished projects, blurted comments, and uneven distribution of mental load.
 None of those are character flaws.
 Couples therapy that includes ADHD education, body doubling, and explicit role agreements helps most partnerships thrive.